 Landscape near Itri (1788).
 HACKERT Jacob Philipp, 1737-1807 (Germany) .
 Oil on canvas, 123 x 166cm.

-Fra Diavolo is certainly the most famous person in the world born in Itri.
-His real name is Michele Pezza, owes its nickname to a teacher who addressed him Fra Diavolo because it made him despair and to the monk vestments that his mother put him in a child as a vote for a grace received.
-It was a formidable brigand who was guilty of several murders, had the grace enrolling as a colonel in the army of King Ferdinand IV of Bourbon defending thus the crown, for these merits obtained the title of Duke of Cassino.
+Fra Diavolo (Michele Pezza his real name) is certainly the most famous person born in Itri.
+He owes its nickname to a teacher who used to call him Fra Diavolo because of his crazy temper and to the monk vestments that his mother put him when child as a vote for a grace received.
+It was a formidable brigand guilty of several murders who had the grace enrolling as a colonel in the army of King Ferdinand IV of Bourbon defending thus the crown, for these merits obtained the title of Duke of Cassino.
 In 1806 he was imprisoned by the French and hanged on November 11 in Market Square in Naples.
 Numerous works have been inspired by him, including the Auber opera "Fra 'Diavolo" composed in 1830 or the eponymous film starring Oliver Hardy and Stan Laurel.
 Just to remind this historical character was born a few years ago the Museum of the brigands of Itri.

 In the Second World War, in 1944, the bombing destroyed a good part of the monuments Itrane.
 The castle and some of the destroyed churches have been recently renovated and open to the public, especially the castle is now the scene of events, film festivals, shows and exhibitions.
 The Santuario della Santissima Madonna della Civita rises to thirteen miles from the center of Itri, and can be reached through the highway 82 of the Liri Valley (Civita Farnese).
 The origin of the sanctuary goes back so legendary around the ninth century and is linked to a sacred image of the Madonna and Child that comes directly from Constantinople and painted by St. Luke.